-Fiscal Constraint
+Fiscal Constraint:

 Transportation conformity requirements in 40 CFR 93.108 state that TIPs and transportation plans and must be fiscally constrained consistent with DOT's metropolitan planning regulations at 23 CFR part 450.
-The Cape Cod 2021-2025 Transportation Improvement Program and 2020-2040 Regional Transportation Plan are fiscally constrained, as demonstrated in Chapter 5 of the TIP and Chapter 5 of the RTP.
+The Cape Cod 2022-2026 TIP and 2020-2040 RTP are fiscally constrained, as demonstrated in this document.

 In summary and based upon the entire process described above, the Cape Cod MPO has prepared this conformity determination for the 1997 Ozone NAAQS in accordance with EPA's and Massachusetts' latest conformity regulations and guidance.
-This conformity determination process demonstrates that the FFY 2021-2025 Transportation Improvement Program and the 2020-2040 Regional Transportation Plan meet the Clean Air Act and Transportation Conformity Rule requirements for the 1997 Ozone NAAQS, and have been prepared following all the guidelines and requirements of these rules during this time period.
+This conformity determination process demonstrates that the FFY 2022-2026 TIP and the 2020-2040 RTP meet the Clean Air Act and Transportation Conformity Rule requirements for the 1997 Ozone NAAQS, and have been prepared following all the guidelines and requirements of these rules during this time period.

-Therefore, the implementation of the Cape Cod MPO's FFY 2021-2025 Transportation Improvement Program and the 2020-2040 Regional Transportation Plan are consistent with the air quality goals of, and in conformity with, the Massachusetts State Implementation Plan.
+Therefore, the implementation of the Cape Cod MPO's FFY 2022-2026 TIP and the 2020-2040 RTP are consistent with the air quality goals of, and in conformity with, the Massachusetts State Implementation Plan.